Protecting the future with the UN's 17 SDGs

 Ensuring sustainability at work

-Ensuring sustainability at work requires strengthening equality and inclusion (SDG 5), reducing inequalities (SDG 10), facilitating education (SDG 4) and access to work (SDG 8) and security (SDG 3).
+Ensuring sustainability at work requires strengthening the themes of equality and inclusion (SDG 5), reducing inequality (SDG 10), facilitating education (SDG 4) and access to work (SDG 8) and security (SDG 3).

 Promoting equality and inclusion